2022 showed us that working from home can be awesome, but challenging. Learn how to be as productive as possible while working from home in 2023.

 A morning routine (or morning ritual), as the name suggests, is something that you do every single day before you get your day started.
 This routine helps you signal your mind that it’s time to shift into work mode.

-This isn't exactly a new idea.
-If regularly listen to real estate podcasts or motivational speakers, there's a good chance you've heard about the power of a morning routine.
+This isn’t exactly a new idea.
 Many of these influencers are so convinced about the power of a morning routine, that they attribute their success to it.

 What should your routine be?
-It could be just about anything.
 You could go for 20 minute jog.
 Some people do yoga or meditation.
 Perhaps you could manually grind your own coffee beans and brew them to perfection.

 Whatever you choose, it should meet these requirements:

 - It should help you transition from the grogginess of waking up to a mindset conducive to working.

 By meeting these requirements, your routine will be something to look forward to, and a much more peaceful way than a loud alarm that it’s time to get to work.